exiang/open_hub_wiki/Cron-Commands.md

-OpenHub rely on cron to run scheduled tasks automatically.
+OpenHub rely on cron to run scheduled tasks automatically, examples:
+* Update currency conversation data automatically on daily basis
+* Process user request to download their personal data

 1. create `/_cron/` directory
 2. Make sure there is a writable empty folder in `/_cron/runtime`.